mvaled/mvaled-github-io-sources/content/2025/starch.rst

 ``rgrep`` and lots of others.
 I learnt to use TAGS, but never managed to integrate them with Ruby.

 In 2011 I left my academic job and (re)started to program in Python.
-I started collaborating with a `previous teacher <https://github.com/med-merchise>`_ of mine, who was also using Emacs.
+I started collaborating with a `former teacher <https://github.com/med-merchise>`_ of mine, who was also using Emacs.
 Together (mostly him rather than me) we built an Emacs setup (``xorns``) which is the one I have been using since.
 This setup has accumulated a lot of stuff over the years; it is already 8000+ lines of elisp.